What is it about punctuation marks that cause so many bad sentence constructions?

 Taking Creative Liberties

 I’m all for breaking the rules, but only if there’s a good reason for it.
 Cormac McCarthy broke the rules and got into Oprah’s book club.
 E.E.
-Cummings broke the rules became a celebrated American author.
+Cummings broke the rules became a celebrated American poet.

 Why do some writers reap rewards when they break the rules while others just look like amateurs?